Look, Hear - Discover Oxford Road

 So, would you like to know what will?

-There are 12 QR codes along the Oxford Road HSHAZ that will allow you to access a different audio story each!
-Listen to them on site, on the move or save them for a cup of tea and a listen at home!
+There are 12 locations along the Oxford Road HSHAZ that has a different audio story each!
+You can follow the map and listen on the move, or save them for a cup of tea and a listen at home!

 About Baker Street Productions